codevence/fair-wizard-guide/docs/applications/admin-center/settings/index.rst

 Settings
 ********

-Settings section serves admins with managing the FAIR Wizard, more specifically its Admin Center.
+The Settings section is used to manage FAIR Wizard and Admin Center configuration.
 By navigating via :guilabel:`Settings` item from the main menu, we can manage the things listed below.

 Users need the :ref:`Manage Settings<roles>` role permission to view and manage these settings.